-people that benefited from improved natural resource management in 2016
+people who benefited from improved natural resource management in 2019

 Forest Incomes for Environmental Sustainability

 The Forest Incomes for Environmental Sustainability project is developing key rural forest-based enterprises that provide sustainable economic opportunities for rural farmers and forest-dependent communities while also stemming deforestation and biodiversity loss.
 The project is strengthening forest value chains, establishing legal and management frameworks for forest enterprises, and building the forest-management capacity of local organizations.